ElvisLee0725/super-coupon-pocket-lfz/guides/GETTING_STARTED.md

 ##### `npm run dev`

-Start the Webpack and PHP development servers for local development.
-The front end is accessed at `localhost:3000` and the back end API is accessed at `localhost:9000`.
+Start the Webpack and Node.js development servers for local development.
+The front end is accessed at `localhost:3000` and the back end API is accessed at `localhost:3001`.

 ##### `npm run db:export`